"From Alabama to Zion National Park"

 NOTE: Georgia is one of about 15 states where there is no procedure for removal from the registry upon returning to your home state.
 So be extra careful.

 In April 2024 my ex-wife but still Best Friend Forever and I were traveling on our way back to Florida from attending a wedding in New Jersey when we decided to stop overnight and spend a little time in Savannah.
 We entered Georgia from South Carolina on I-95 and checked into a hotel near Savannah Airport.
-Given its location in a primarily airport-industrial area I didn’t worry about either Georgia’s residency or presence rules, or Florida’s.
-We just checked in and got some sleep that night.
+The hotel was in a primarily airport-industrial area, so even then I didn’t worry about Georgia’s residency or presence rules.
+This was before I called to get the good news from the GA SOR office.

 The next morning I continued to not worry about Georgia’s presence or loitering rules.
 Instead my BFF and I toured downtown Savannah, checked out the waterfront and tourist commercial district, had lunch at a local restaurant and were on our way, arriving home in Florida in time to have dinner with family.